The Basics of Understanding Tarot Cards

 Suit of Swords

 Swords represent the trials and tribulations that life brings us.
 They are associated with physical, emotional and spiritual health.
-Swords are also considered the action cards.
+Swords are also considered action cards.
 When swords show up in a reading, there is some sort of healing that needs to be done or a battle that is being fought.
-It is also the suit that is associated with communication.
+It is also the suit that is associated with the communication.
 The season that is assigned to swords is fall.
-Air is the element being ruled by Gemini, Aquarius and Libra.
+Air is the element being ruled by Gemini, Aquarius, and Libra.

 Studying the swords from ace to ten, you will find a story of small battles taking you into total defeat.
-The ace of swords is also known as the double edged sword.
+The ace of swords is also known as the double-edged sword.
 Having to cut off something else in order to start something new is a good interpretation of the ace of swords.
 The ten shows a man laying on the ground with ten swords in his back.
-A positive interpretation about this card is that the troubles have finally hit a peak and will soon be over.
+A positive interpretation of this card is that the troubles have finally hit a peak and will soon be over.
 "This too shall pass" would be the mantra for the ten of swords.

 The court cards take on the traits of the air astrological signs.
 The king of swords the justice trait of Libra (the Justice card is also ruled by Libra), the queen with her open hand suggests the open communication trait of Gemini, the knight of swords carries the energy of all three of the air signs, the page like the Aquarius, is ready to learn how to use his intellect and tools to fight through whatever battle he needs to.